MarkBuskbjerg/ta11y/README.md

 This is a personal project and I'm still developing and tailoring it to my exact needs.
 I use it as my personal boilerplate for new projects.
 Hopefully you'll find inspiration or a good use for it yourself.

 I found a lot of inspiration from other open starter packs on 11ty.dev.
-Special thanks to Skeleventy and Ta11ls.
+Special thanks to [Skeleventy](https://github.com/josephdyer/skeleventy) and [Ta11ls](https://github.com/danfascia/tai11s).
+A lot of my structure is inspired by those starters.

 ## Features

--   Get started with a sim
+-   Get started with a simple build process.
--   PurgeCSS to remove unused CSS
+-   PurgeCSS to remove unused CSS.
--   Built with accessibility (A11Y) in mind
+-   Built with accessibility (A11Y) in mind - feel free to suggest optimizations.
--   Layouts are build with Search Engine Optimization (SEO) in mind
+-   Layouts are build with Search Engine Optimization (SEO) in mind.
--   Buildproces using rollup.js
+-   Buildproces using rollup.js.
--   Blog / article section ready with categories
+-   Blog / article section ready with categories.
--   Templated with Nunjucks (.njk)
+-   Templated with Nunjucks (.njk).

 ## Installation

-Download to your preferred local older and run 'npm install' from your terminal.
+Download to your preferred local folder and run 'npm install' from your terminal.

 To start developing type:
 'npm run dev'